ElcoLuijendijk/beo/readme.md

 # Reference

-Please cite the following paper if you publish work that uses PyBasin:
+Please cite the following paper if you publish work that uses Beo:

 Luijendijk, E.: Beo v1.0: Numerical model of heat flow and low-temperature thermochronology in hydrothermal systems, Geosci.
 Model Dev.
 Discuss., https://doi.org/10.5194/gmd-2018-341, in review, 2019.